PumasAI-Labs/NLME-Assessment/docs/index.md

 The following Julia files are provided:

-1. `00-model_fits.jl`: defines and fits a one- and a two-compatment IV models that will be used throghout the workshop
+1. `00-model_fits.jl`: defines and fits a one- and a two-compartment IV models that will be used throughout the workshop
 1. `01-inspect.jl`: an overview of the `inspect` function
 1. `02-predict.jl`: covers how to use the `predict` function to do rich population and individual predictions
 1. `03-metrics.jl`: an overview of the different model metrics available in Pumas and the `goodness_of_fit` plotting function